Thie1e/cutpointr/README.md

 #> Assuming yes as the positive class
 #> Assuming the positive class has higher x values
 #> Running bootstrap...
+#> 4 Missing values in bootstrap, e.g. due to sampling of only one class
 opt_cut
 #> # A tibble: 1 x 16
 #>   direction optimal_cutpoint method          sum_sens_spec   acc